paponius/userstyles/Dark Wikipedia/description.md

+# Collaboration
+A help is appreciated, but it must follow the existing scheme.
+This Userstyle is very different from those most common out there.

-# Limitation
+# Wikipedia Limitation
-Wikipedia pages are different from a web site using a common style scheme.
+Wikipedia differs from a web site, as it's, from technical perspective, basicaly a web hosting service.
+Every page is made by different authors and they are allowed to use any colors they desire.
-It's quite difficult to modify colors and keep the shade variety for various elements on a page.
+This is why there must be a compromise between total dark customization and preservation of shade and color variety for various elements on a page.

 Often wiki pages use a template.
-In a template the style is expectable and so pages which uses them can be styled quite safely.
+In a template the style is more predictable and so pages which use them can be styled safely.
 But there are dozens or hundrets of templates, and they can be edited too.
-A template can be very different for different language mutation.
+Moreover, a template can be very different for different language mutation.
-And then there are pages which do not use a template, but define a style inline. (in wiki source) Those are quite impossible to style.

 So a style for Wikipedia, using only CSS will never be perfect.
 Most styles, or all of them, will just change a table heading and data entry to certain color.